Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Bateman recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Bateman recorded approximately 10 residential properties granted approval annually over the past five financial years, from FY-21 to FY-25, totaling 54 homes.
-In FY-26, two homes have been approved so far.
-On average, 4.9 new residents were added per year for every home built during these five years.
+Bateman has recorded approximately 10 residential properties granted approval per year.
+Over the past five financial years, from FY-21 to FY-25, 54 homes were approved, with an additional 2 approved so far in FY-26.
+This results in an average of 4.9 new residents per year for every home built over these five financial years.

-This demand outpaces supply, exerting upward pressure on prices and intensifying competition among buyers.
-The average construction cost of new properties was $390,000, indicating a focus on the premium market with high-end developments.
-In FY-26, commercial approvals totaled $6.0 million, suggesting limited commercial development activity compared to Greater Perth's regional average (57.0% below).
-Bateman's scarcity of new dwellings typically strengthens demand and prices for existing properties.
-This underperformance relative to national averages suggests the area's established nature and potential planning limitations.
+Demand significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.
+The average construction value of new properties is $390,000, indicating a focus on the premium market with high-end developments.
+This financial year, $6.0 million in commercial approvals have been registered, suggesting limited commercial development focus compared to Greater Perth, where Bateman has significantly less development activity, at 57.0% below the regional average per person.
+The scarcity of new dwellings typically strengthens demand and prices for existing properties in Bateman, which is also under the national average, indicating its established nature and suggesting potential planning limitations.
+Recent development has been entirely comprised of standalone homes, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.

-Recent development has comprised solely standalone homes, preserving Bateman's traditional suburban character with a focus on family homes.
-With around 564 people per approval, Bateman exhibits characteristics of a mature, established area.
-Future projections anticipate an addition of 97 residents by 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favorable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+With around 564 people per approval, Bateman shows a mature, established area.
+Future projections estimate an addition of 97 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development